Shuryansh07/Image-Generation-using-ComfyUi-and-Stable-Diffusion/README.md

 ---

 ## **📜 License**
-This project follows **[Insert License Name]**.
+This project follows **MIT LICENSE**.
 Please review the license before using these images for commercial purposes.

 ---